sheaves/sheaves.github.io/linear/3-Puzzles.md

 Again, it's more important to set up the matrix ```A``` than to actually find solutions to all three triangles.

-Does our method work for squares?
+**Bonus**: Does our method work for squares?
 Pentagons?
 Hexagons?
-Can you guess which numbers it works for?
+Can you guess which polygons it works for?

 ![](https://nzmaths.co.nz/sites/default/files/images/arithm76.jpg)

 ## 3. Animal Crossing